 Some Fun Family Stories About this Cookie Recipe

-I baked a lot as a kid.
-I was also an active 4-H club member.
-Through 4-H, I entered scads of things in the county fair.
-Vegetables, rabbits, photographs, an occasional calf, and TONS of cookies.
-Through the years, I accumulated hundreds of prize ribbons and the bluest of these were always from my baking entries.
-One year, the county fair judges deemed my molasses cookies to be worthy of the New York State Fair.
-It was a pretty big deal, to me.
+Through the years, I accumulated hundreds of prize ribbons, and the bluest of these were always from my baking entries.
+One year, the county fair judges deemed my molasses cookies worthy of the New York State Fair.
+It was a pretty big deal to me.

-When my mom volunteered to put the batch for the state fair together on my behalf, I agreed.
-She was trying to lend a hand for a busy boy who had a few too many irons in the fire.
-When we made the 110 mile trip to Syracuse and hastily searched for all of my entries, all had blue ribbons attached to them.
-Except for my molasses cookies which donned a red ribbon for second place.
 Confused and maybe a bit disappointed, we read the judges’ feedback.
-After all, these were really my mom’s cookies.
+After all, these were my mom’s cookies.
 How could anyone award her anything less than first prize?
-Their explanation: “These would have been first place cookies, but you should have used dark molasses instead of light molasses.”
+Their explanation: “These would have been first-place cookies, but you should have used dark molasses instead of light molasses.”

-My whole family had a good laugh over this and I learned to always make my own cookies after that!
+My whole family had a good laugh over this, and I learned to always make my own cookies after that!

 There was always a cookie jar in our big Mennonite farmhouse.
 The one on the left was always a bit of a mystery to me.
-I could never decipher what kind of animal it was that I had to deal with in order to get a cookie or two.
-Decades later looked up the origins of this mysterious but affable figure.
-It is a McCoy Pottery cookie jar, made between 1956 and 1957.
-It is called Lamb on Basketweave.
-Pretty cool stuff, eh?!
+I could never decipher what kind of animal I had to deal with to get a cookie or two.

-When I was probably 10 or 11, I was out shopping with my mom one day, probably at the original Woolworths, in Watertown, NY.
-My eyes were drawn to the robust monk and the message he was giving.
 I’m not sure why my mom agreed to buy it, maybe because of its mix of humor, religion, and cookies.
 I’m not sure.
-But both of these cookie jars live in a glass cabinet that holds some of my most treasured memories of long ago.
+But both cookie jars live in a glass cabinet that holds some of my most treasured memories of long ago.
 And of my mom, Sarah.

 Old Fashioned Molasses Cookies